google/zetasql/docs/query-syntax.md

 ```

 You can use a [correlated][correlated-join] cross join to convert or
-flatten an array into a set of rows.
+flatten an array into a set of rows, though the (equivalent) `INNER JOIN` is
+preferred over `CROSS JOIN` for this case.
 To learn more, see
 [Convert elements in an array to rows in a table][flattening-arrays].

 **Examples**